Distributionally Robust Gaussian Process Regression and Bayesian Inverse Problems

 \section{Introduction}

-Bayesian nonparametric estimation is used ubiquitously in science, engineering, and other areas of statistical application, both for `direct' nonparametric regression and the solution of inverse problems.
-The computation of posterior (or conditional) mean estimators, which are the most commonly used Bayesian point estimators, involves the solution of an infinite-dimensional optimization problem, whose specification requires knowledge of the distributions at hand.
+Bayesian nonparametric estimation~\cite{ghosh2003bayesian} is used ubiquitously in science, engineering, and other statistical application areas for both `direct' nonparametric regression and solving inverse problems.
+The computation of the posterior (or conditional) mean estimators, which are the most commonly used Bayesian point estimators, involves the solution of an infinite-dimensional optimization problem whose specification requires knowledge of the distributions at hand.
 In general, this problem has no closed-form solution.
-If the observations and the parameter of interest are jointly Gaussian, however, then the problem immediately becomes tractable.
+If the observations and the parameter of interest are jointly Gaussian, however, then the problem immediately becomes tractable~\cite{ref:gine2015mathematical,ref:stuart2010inverse}.
 The conditional expectation (the best mean-square estimator of the parameter) is an affine function of the observations.
-Conditional covariances also can be evaluated easily, enabling some quantification of prediction uncertainty.
+Conditional covariances also can be evaluated in closed forms, enabling quantification of prediction uncertainty.

-Of course, Gaussianity is a strong assumption that is easily violated in reality.
+Gaussianity is a strong assumption that is easily violated in reality.
 More generally, the joint probabilistic model for the parameter of interest and the observations is often---perhaps inevitably---\emph{misspecified}.
-This misspecification can take myriad forms, including incorrect prior assumptions on the smoothness or dependence structure of the unknown parameter, and incorrect assumptions on the nature of the data-generating process---which in turn involves assumptions on both the observational noise and, in the inverse problem setting, on the ``forward'' operator relating the parameters to the observations.
+This misspecification can take myriad forms, including incorrect prior assumptions on the smoothness or dependence structure of the unknown parameter and incorrect assumptions on the nature of the data-generating process---which in turn involves assumptions on both the observational noise and, in the inverse problem setting, on the ``forward'' operator relating the parameters to the observations.
 In these situations, it is desirable to ensure some form of \emph{robustness}, e.g., to construct a nonparametric estimator that hedges against the impact of model misspecification on mean-square error.
-One also would like to represent possible modeling errors nonparametrically, and in way that fully reflects the infinite-dimensional nature of the regression and inverse problem settings.
+One also would like to represent possible modeling errors nonparametrically and in a way that fully reflects the infinite-dimensional nature of the regression and inverse problem settings.